aivanzhang/panda_patrol/README.md

 python -m panda_patrol
 ```
 ### 4) Wrap your existing data tests
-Spin up a new data test dashboard by wrapping your existing data tests with `patrol_group` and `@patrol`.
+Spin up a new data test dashboard by wrapping your existing data tests with `patrol_group` and `patrol`.
 The following example shows how to wrap a data test in a dagster pipeline.
 However, you can use whatever Python-based data pipeline.

 At a high level, you do the following:
-1. Import `patrol_group` and `@patrol`
+1. Import `patrol_group`
 2. Group several data tests with `patrol_group`
 3. Wrap each individual existing data test with `@patrol`
 ```python